lyndon025/playtested/src/content/article/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors.md

 ## Pros

-## +Highly addicting
+- Highly addicting

-## +Deep gameplay and challenging difficulty
+- Deep gameplay and challenging difficulty

-## +Mindless fun, can play with just one hand
+- Mindless fun, can play with just one hand

-## +Completely free to play with no pay to win mechanics
+- Completely free to play with no pay to win mechanics

 ## Cons

--The basic retro graphics are not for everyone
+- The basic retro graphics are not for everyone

 Vampire Survivors is a 2D survival rogue-lite game that is completely playable with just one hand.
 Players just need to control the character’s movements, and that’s the whole control scheme of the game.
 The player character automatically attacks and defends itself against waves of waves of monsters and have to survive as long as they can, usually up to 20 to 30 minutes.